Keep it Tighter -- A Story on Analytical Mean Embeddings: RESULTS

-It is known \cite[Theorem 2]{tolstikhin16minimax} that the rate $\frac{1}{\sqrt{N}}$ for bounded continuous radial kernels of the form $\k(x,y) = \int_{0}^{\infty} e^{-t (x-y)^2} \d \nu(t)$ with $\nu$ bounded non-negative measure is optimal {in the two-sample setting for the class of probability measures with infinitely differentiable density}.
+It is known \cite[Theorem 2]{tolstikhin16minimax} that the rate $\frac{1}{\sqrt{N}}$ for bounded continuous radial kernels in the two-sample setting for the class of probability measures is optimal with infinitely differentiable density.
 We prove that a similar result holds for the considered one-sample setting and unbounded exponential kernel.